AndreaCignoni/pands-project/README.md

 ![ScreenShot](https://github.com/AndreaCignoni/mywork/blob/908532f4e05af5576c4802e2b1924e260c94269e/IndexingDataFrame.PNG)
 </div>

+**CREATING A SUMMARY OF EACH VARIABLES**

-In order to display stats about data set, I have used the function *df.describe()* that shows the sum of *count*, *mean*, *std*, *min* and *maximum* in cm of each sepal and petal, lenght and width.
-The type of data stored in the file showed that the measure in cm were stored in *float64* format and the species were objects.
-This information were retrieved with function *df.info*.
-To visualize the number of samples of each class is *df['class'].value_count*.
-As already stated, for each class the data set presents 50 samples.
+In order to display in a user-friendly format the content of the dataset, I have created a text file which contained the most relevant information of the measurements of the variables sepal length and width, petal length and width of the three classes of flowers.
+For this porpuse, I have grouped the output of the functions *df.describe()* that shows the sum of *count*, *mean*, *std*, *min* and *maximum* into a brif summary called *irisDatasetSummary.txt* .
+As the *df.info* function shows, the the measures in cm were stored in a *float64* format and the species as objects.
+To visualize the number of samples of each class, I have included in the text file the output of the *df['class'].value_count* function:

 <div align="text-align: right">

 + *df.describe()*